 Onishi Project was established in 2012 as the art management division of Onishi Gallery, located in Chelsea, an art district of New York City and the center of the contemporary art world.
 Onishi Project has produced a myriad of exhibitions through

-At Onishi Project, we create a global market for emerging and mid-career artists by promoting their artwork in gallery exhibitions, and through dialogue with collectors, art critiques and museum curators.
-We organize international shows in which our artists participate, sell their artwork online in our virtual gallery, and integrate them into our established social and professional networks through social media campaigns.
-Artists who join Onishi Project travel nationally and internationally to meet collectors and curators whose interests match their work.
-They not only gain exposure through these opportunities, but learn how to promote their work in the international art market.
+At Onishi Project, we create a global market for emerging and mid-career artists by promoting their artwork in gallery exhibitions, and through dialogue with collectors, art critics and museum curators.
+We organize international shows in which our artists participate, showcase their artwork online and integrate them into our established social and professional networks through social media campaigns.
+Artists who join Onishi Project not only gain exposure through these opportunities, but learn how to promote their work in the international art market.

 About the Founder/Director of Onishi Project and Onishi Gallery, Nana Onishi:

 Nana Onishi graduated from Kanazawa College of Art in Japan and moved to New York to study contemporary art and art management at Pratt Institute.
 After curating museum and gallery exhibitions across the U.S. and Europe, she opened Onishi Gallery in Chelsea, New York in 2005 with the mission of promoting international artists all over the world.In 2006, with the support of New York City’s Mayor Bloomberg, Onishi produced the highly acclaimed “9/11 Memorial Event,” an art project whose theme was the Japanese concept of Kuyo, or ‘memorial service.’
 As a result of her work on this memorial project, Onishi was declared one of the “Top 100 Japanese that the World Respects” by Newsweek Japan in 2009.